TM

 You can learn more about the differences between EMDR and AF-EMDR.

-You can work with an AF-EMDR therapist in Hamilton or online across Ontario, Newfoundland, Yukon and BC.
+You can work with an AF-EMDR therapist in Hamilton or online across Ontario and other provinces/territories.

 Our AF-EMDR therapists are uniquely qualified to support trauma and relationship issues in our community (and beyond) based on the deep training we have done with the Parnell Institute in California.